25+ Air Travel Questions Answered

 What’s the most surprising airline fee?

-Ryan Air will charge you €15 to print your boarding pass at the airport.
+Ryanair will charge you €15 to print your boarding pass at the airport.
 That’s just ridiculous.
 Feel free to tell them I said so.

 What’s the story with baggage fees?

 One way to avoid baggage fees is to buy your ticket with a credit card issued through the airline’s frequent flyer program.
-Using an airline credit card will get you additional frequent flyer miles for your flight and will also enable you to board sooner often.
+Using an airline credit card will get you additional frequent flyer miles for your flight and will also enable you to board sooner, often.

 How can I entertain kids on the plane?

-Be gBe glad you live in a digital age.
-When I was a kid, parents entertained their children with a free deck of cards from the airline and the souvenir plastic wings they pinned on you.
-These days an iPad or other electronic device tends to be a more popular choice.
+Be glad you live in a digital age.
+When I was a kid, my parents entertained their children with a free deck of cards from the airline and the souvenir plastic wings they pinned on us.
+These days, an iPad or other electronic device tends to be a more popular choice.

-I’m increasingly seeing a BYOD (bring your own device) approach from airlines.
-United, for example, has been rolling out a system on some of their domestic routes where there are no screens because they assume you’ll be bringing your smartphone, tablet, or laptop.
-These flights have a Wi-Fi system that you can use to access the Internet, but more importantly to access a hundred movies from a local server on the plane.
-As of this writing, I am not seeing them charge for that entertainment portion of the Wi-Fi but you should get the United app on your device before you get on the plane.
-You will want to have the United app downloaded on your device before the flight.
+I’m increasingly seeing airlines adopt a BYOD (bring your own device) approach.
+United, for example, has been rolling out a system on some of its domestic routes with no screens, assuming you’ll bring your smartphone, tablet, or laptop.
+These flights have Wi-Fi you can use to access the Internet, but more importantly, to access a hundred movies from a local server on the plane.

 For children older than infants or toddlers, it is best to explain what the flight will be like.
 We have seen at least one mother and daughter nearly get kicked off a plane because the mother could not control her child and get her to stay in the seatbelt during take-off.